 Norman is an English teacher (both language and literature) and editor who has a Masters degree in English as well as a two-year diploma in Book and Magazine Publishing, a TEFL (Teaching of English as a Foreign Language) certificate, another certificate relating to the teaching of non-native speakers known as the CELTA (Certificate in English Language Teaching to Adults) and a certificate in the teaching of Business English.

-When dealing with those who are pursuing the Cambridge curriculum, he has taught IGCSE, AS and A Level English language students and the occasional A level literature student.
+When dealing with those who are pursuing this curriculum, he has taught GCSE, AS and A Level English language students and the occasional A level literature student.
 These Cambridge students have in some cases been home-schooled and in others referred to him by institutions such as ISCT in Wynberg.

 In his capacity as an EFL (English for Foreign Language) teacher, Norman is also the Exam English Trainer.
 In his Exam English classes, Norman assists upper intermediate and advanced non-native speakers who wish to study at English language universities to prepare for English proficiency tests such as the IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language), Pearson Test of Academic English and the Cambridge C1 Advanced (formerly known as the CAE or Cambridge Advanced English).

 Norman loves teaching and especially enjoys the way in which private lessons, of individuals and small groups, provide opportunities for detailed, intensive work and giving students individual attention.